-However, the Council's mean gender pay gap has reduced by 4.4% per cent in the past year and median gender pay gap has reduced by 6.1%.
-Both of these decreases are due to an increase of the percentage of females in the Upper Middle and Upper Quartiles and an increase in the percentage of males in the Lower Middle and Lower Quartiles.
+However, the Council's mean gender pay gap has reduced by just under 4% per cent in the past year and median gender pay gap has reduced by 0.5%.
+Both of these decreases are due to an increase of the percentage of females in the Upper Middle quartile and an increase in percentage of males in the Lower Middle and Lower Quartiles.